pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 # Default arguments (1 / 2)

 Sometimes it is convenient to have *default values* for some arguments in a function.
-Because they have default values, these arguments are optional, and are hence called "optional arguments".
+Because they have default values, these arguments are optional, and are hence called *optional arguments*.
 For example:

 ```python
 def repeat_string(s, n=2):